Meteor-Community-Packages/meteor-collection2/README.md

 * isInsert: True if it's an insert operation
 * isUpdate: True if it's an update operation
 * isUpsert: True if it's an upsert operation (either `upsert()` or `upsert: true`)
+* userId: The ID of the currently logged in user.
+(Always `null` for server-initiated actions.)
 * isSet: True if the field is already set in the document or modifier
 * unset(): Call this method to prevent the original value from being used when you return undefined.